 If your condition was not caused by a specific incident, then you need to make a claim within seven years of leaving service.
 Although you do not have to wait until you've left service to submit a claim.

 Visit gov.uk for information on how to make a claim and to access claim forms.

-The Legion helps beneficiaries to claim under the Armed Forces Compensation Scheme.
-We will listen to your account of your case and plan next steps.
+If you have suffered an injury or illness due to service, we can help you make a claim.
+We will listen to your account of your case and help you plan your next steps.
 We can also represent you for free at the Appeal Tribunal if you want to take further action.

-For a claim form, help with an Appeals Tribunal or general advice call our free contact centre on 0808 802 8080, or email firstname.lastname@example.org
+For help with an Appeals Tribunal or general advice call our free contact centre on 0808 802 8080, or email firstname.lastname@example.org

 Please note that if your injury or illness happened on or before 5 April 2005 then your claim is assessed under the War Pensions Scheme, and if you're already receiving a War Disablement Pension through that scheme then your benefits won't change.